moabukar/Everything-Tech/README.md

 ## Contributing

+**This repo is still quite new and we are trying our best to add on resources, so please do bear with us**

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion or project idea that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".